servicex-sh/httpx/README.md

 httpx is a CLI to execute requests from [JetBrains Http File](https://www.jetbrains.com/help/idea/http-client-in-product-code-editor.html).

+# How to install?

+* Mac : `brew install httpx-sh/tap/httpx`
+* Other platform: download binary from https://github.com/httpx-sh/httpx/releases

 # How to use?

 Create index.http file with following code, then `chmod u+x index.http`